Milaca, Minnesota

-Milaca (/mɪˈlækə/ mih-LAK-ə) is a city and the county seat of Mille Lacs County, Minnesota.
+Milaca (/mɪˈlækə/ mih-LAK-ə) is a city and the county seat of Mille Lacs County, Minnesota, United States.
 The population was 3,021 at the time of the 2020 census.
 It is situated on the Rum River.

 History

 A post office has been in operation at Milaca since 1883.
 The name Milaca is derived from shortening and alteration of Mille Lacs Lake.

 Geography

 The Rum River flows on the west side of Milaca.

 Milaca is in southern Mille Lacs County.
 U.S. Highway 169 passes through the east side of the city as a four-lane bypass, leading north 25 mi to Mille Lacs Lake and south 14 mi to Princeton.
 Minneapolis is 64 mi to the south.
 Minnesota State Highway 23 runs through Milaca south of its center, leading northeast 21 mi to Mora and southwest 29 mi to St. Cloud.

 According to the U.S. Census Bureau, Milaca has a total area of 3.55 sqmi, of which 3.35 sqmi are land and 0.20 sqmi, or 5.77%, are water.
 The Rum River passes through the west side of the city, flowing south to join the Mississippi River at Anoka.
 A segment of Vondell Brook, a tributary of the Rum River with headwaters in Bock, Minnesota, flows less than 0.5 mi east of the city.